Care instructions for bringing a home your new puppy. Please read, I promise it will be helpful !

 Training - When you get your puppy home before taking them inside, show them their yard and their boundaries.
 Praise them like they just saved the universe when they go potty outside.
 Treats can help with that!!
 You have to be consistent and simple when you train a pup.
 Use the same simple one syllable words over and over.
 Such as NO!
 The tone of your voice is important too.
 You do not have to yell at your puppy just use a stern voice and stay consistent!
 It is important to teach this to your children, they will be part of the learning process for your puppy.
 If everyone in your house is using the same simple words and staying consistent, your pup will be trained a lot faster.
 Most dogs just want to please their owners, when you're happy, they are happy.
 Frequent Bathroom breaks the 1st week or 2 is the best way to housebreak.
 If you can take them out every couple of hours that is for the best!
 Take them out as much as you can, after any activity like eating or playing, but always after waking up.

 It is a very good idea to have some of the essentials bought and waiting at home for your new pup.
 You can always take them out to show off after they are a little more comfortable with their new family.
-Doctors Foster & Smith guarantee what they sell, they are cheaper than a local pet store, and more knowledgeable about what they sell.
-Because they are actual Veterinarians you can trust the recommendations they make to help you choose a quality product for your pets.
-I know how confusing it can be with all the products out there !
-I use Petedge.com for all my purchases, they have all the products I need, However if you don't buy a lot you will pay a lot for shipping.
+I use Chewy.com for all of my food, beds, and treats.

 Food and nutrition - I use Pro Plan puppy food.
 My puppies start eating softened puppy food at about 4 weeks old, when their teeth come in.
 They will also continue to stay on mothers milk until they are 5 1/2 weeks old.